 Although experienced teachers who have been in the profession for many years will openly acknowledge that good teaching is a collaborative “team sport,” often times new teachers in traditional teacher education programs experience a profound sense of loneliness and isolation in their first few years in the classroom.
 They teach by themselves, lesson-plan by themselves, grade by themselves, and then are left to face the struggles and frustrations of classroom life by themselves, without any support network outside the faculty lounge (if that even is a supportive space).
 On the other hand, ExCEL teachers—because they live with other teacher—have a built-in pedagogical support system.
 After coming home from a challenging day of teaching, ExCEL members can vent to one another, help each other with ideas for lesson planning, assist in grading enormous projects, and give advice about classroom management or dealing with parents.
 In this way, ExCEL teachers have continual opportunities to learn about the work of teaching, a major advantage over more traditional approaches to teacher education.

-ExCEL houses pairs of members in two-bedroom apartments operated by Santa Clara University graduate housing.
+In the Diocese of San Jose, ExCEL houses pairs of members in two-bedroom apartments operated by Santa Clara University graduate housing.
+In Monterey, our teachers live at the Julia Center, a former convent on the grounds of Moreland Notre Dame School in Watsonville.
 Additionally, each ExCEL teacher belongs to a “small community” made up of 3-4 members, who gather twice each month for community and spirituality activities.
 Members from the entire program also gather two additional times each month to partake in activities that help build cohesion, sustain community, and develop spirituality across the small communities.

 The development of an adult spiritual life is one of the cornerstones of UCCE and the ExCEL program.
 Drawing on the Jesuit tradition of balancing lives of contemplation and action, students admitted to the program are expected to proactively attend to their spiritual lives through formal and informal prayer and reflection.
 SCU will assist in the spiritual, mission and vocational transformation of the program participants.